19hours/sg-statutes/Acts/Trade Marks Act.md

 ### Registration of series of trade marks

-17\.—(1) A person may make a single application under section 5 for the registration of a series of trade marksin respect of the same goods or services, or of similar goods or services which fall within a single class in accordance with the system of classification referred to in section 6.
+17\.—(1) A person may make a single application under section 5 for the registration of a series of trade marks.

+[Act 3 of 2007 wef 02/07/2007]

 (2) For the purposes of this Act, “series of trade marks” means a number of trade marks which resemble each other as to their material particulars and which differ only as to matters of a non-distinctive character not substantially affecting the identity of the trade mark.

 (3) If the application meets all the requirements under this Act and the Registrar is required under section 15 to register the trade marks, he shall register them as a series in one registration.

 [UK Trade Marks Act 1994, s.
-41 (2); Aust.
+41(2); Aust.
 Trade Marks Act 1995, s.
 51]

 Duration, renewal and alteration of registered trade mark